Arlanthir/notes/cardmagic.md

 Optionally run some cards before injogging to put that number of cards on top of the previous top card.
 E.g. run 1 card before injogging to place a single card on top, preparing a later double lift.

+#### Overhand false shuffle

+1. Begin the overhand shuffle.
+2. Run 5 cards.
+3. Drop the rest of the pack on top, outjogged.
+4. Grab the bottom pack, run 5 cards.
+5. Drop the rest of the pack on top.

+The deck remains in the original position.

+### Riffle shuffle

+- To retain the top cards during a riffle shuffle, make sure the hand with the top half of the deck finishes last.
+- To retain the bottom cards during a riffle shuffle, make sure you start with the hand that has the bottom half of the deck.

 ### Elmsley count

 Way of counting cards to make them appear more than the number they really are.